-- Improve UC (also known as the University City Community Foundation or UCCF) was created through the generous support of the University City Community Association (UCCA) to facilitate improvements in University City.
-As a 501(c)(3) nonprofit organization, we will provide a structure within which tax-deductible donations can be made for community projects.
-With the help of the UCCA, we will work to secure funding for projects that fall within the scope of our tax-exempt purpose, solicit volunteers for project completion, and keep donors and members of the community informed as to the status of projects, and new opportunities for community improvement.
+- University City Community Foundation (UCCF, formerly known as ImproveUC) was created through the generous support of the University City Community Association (UCCA) to facilitate improvements in University City.
+As a 501(c)(3) nonprofit organization, UCCF will provide a structure within which tax-deductible donations can be made for community projects.
+With the help of UCCA, UCCF will work to secure funding for projects that fall within its tax-exempt purpose, solicit volunteers for project completion, and keep donors and members of the community informed as to the status of projects, and new opportunities for community improvement.

 - UC Del Sol (UCDS) is an ASA-affiliated 501(c)(3) nonprofit organization dedicated to organizing and raising funds for girls fast pitch softball league in University City and surrounding communities.

 - The San Diego County Board of Supervisors offers two grants to non-profit community organizations.
 The Community Enhancement Program grant is funded by a set percent of Transient Occupancy Tax (TOT) revenues to stimulate tourism, promote the economy, create jobs, and/or a better quality of life.
 The Neighborhood Reinvestment Program provides grant funds to County departments, public agencies, and to non-profit community organizations for one-time community, social, environmental, educational, cultural or recreational needs.